Get

 When you’re sitting at the kitchen table, it’s a common sight to have your dog giving you puppy eyes, begging for food.
 But just because they want something doesn’t mean you should give it to them.

 That’s the case with mac and cheese.
-While mac and cheese isn’t toxic for dogs, there’s very limited nutritional value.
+But can dogs eat mac and cheese?
+While mac and cheese isn’t toxic for dogs, it has very limited nutritional value.
 You should avoid letting them eat any because it can lead to digestive problems and weight gain.
 Should you take your pooch to the vet if they get into mac and cheese?
 Generally, the answer is no. We’ll break it all down for you below.

 dogster paw divider